CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-windows.md

 ## Building third-party dependencies

-### Build dependencies

 Tonatiuh++ relies on several third-party libraries (such as Coin3D, simage, and SoQt) that are built locally using a Python script included in this repository.
+On Windows, Debug and Release builds require matching dependency configurations.

 All commands in this section must be executed from the **MSVC x64 Native Tools Command Prompt**.

----

 ### Run the dependency build script